-In the cities of the first and second tier in China, the advertisements are surrounding the landscape, through posters on the buses, persons prospecting across the street and these visible stores’ sign.
-However, no rest on mobile platforms either, applications provide options for sponsors who are interested, so their advertising can appear on strategic places
+In the cities of the first and second tier in China, advertisements are surrounding the landscape, through posters on the buses, persons prospecting across the street, and these visible stores’ signs.
+However, no rest on mobile platforms either, applications provide options for sponsors who are interested, so their advertising can appear in strategic places.

 Chinese people spend about 3 hours on their phones for social networking and for purchasing.
-According to the Statistical report on internet, 95% of people connected to the internet are mobile users.
-As mobile has became the must-have in big cities, companies have to adapt their communication to it.
+According to the Statistical report on the internet, 95% of people connected to the internet are mobile users.
+As mobile has become a must-have in China, companies have to adapt their communication to it.

 Work on your product’s packaging and slogan

-Packaging is one of the most important element of the product.
-Chinese market is surrounded by offers.
-As result, the consumer get lost easily and they do not always have or take time to compare them all.
-Thus, they often refer to product’s appearance to decide and make the purchase.
-Beside the product’s design, the packaging is also often decorated with humorous messages to catch the attention of Chinese consumers.
+Packaging is one of the most important elements of the product.
+The Chinese market is surrounded by offers.
+As result, consumers get lost easily and they do not always have or take the time to compare them all.
+Thus, they often refer to the product’s appearance to decide and make the purchase.
+Besides the product’s design, the packaging is also often decorated with humorous messages to catch the attention of Chinese consumers.

 In the same way, the product or brand’s slogan can be a buzz element, work on it.
-The Chinese do not hold back to share interesting content on social network.
+The Chinese do not hold back to share interesting content on Chinese social networks.

-WeChat is the most used communication application in China and today it has more than 1 billion active users per month.
-WeChat has developed a lot of features and services on its platform to suit with enterprises’ needs.
+WeChat is the most used communication application in China and today it has more than 1.26 billion active users per month.
+WeChat has developed a lot of features and services on its platform to suit enterprises’ needs.